CRowdCLassic/btc-pre-ann/README.md

 Reward distribution: 50% POW, 50% Masternode
 Masternode Collateral: 1000 CRCL
 Premine: There were 200 000 coins left in an address from before the swap.
 There is unknown amount of coins collected from the swap also - this matter will be investigated further and the decisions will be made according to the result of it.
-As this may look scary now from the market PoV, it is considered a low risk on the long run.
+As this may look scary now from the market PoV, it can be considered a low risk on the long run.
 (This will be explained in detail later.)

 How to get CRCL?